 Homological algebra characterizes relevant objects by universal properties, regardless of the category to which they belong, instead of by concrete constructions which may vary greatly with the category.
 This offers a powerful language in which to express and solve mathematical problems.
 However, extracting calculable invariants, which is essential in TDA, from universally defined objects is often difficult, costly, and sometimes not even feasible.
 Therefore the challenge is to introduce a version of homological algebra which retains some conceptual power while allowing for some of the relevant invariants to be described explicitly and algorithmically.

 We strike a balance between mathematical and computational effectiveness by using a strategy built on the following two observations.
-The first is related to the standard independent collection $\mathcal{S} = \{K(a,-) \mid a \in I\}$ consisting of all free functors on one generator.
-This collection is always independent and every functor in $\Fun(I,\vect)$ admits a minimal $\mathcal{S}$-resolution.
-The first key observation is that under additional assumptions, for example that $I$ is an upper semilattice, for every element $a$ in $I$ and every functor $F \colon I \to \vect$, there exists an explicit chain complex $\mathcal{K}_a F$, called \textbf{Koszul complex} (see~\ref{Std:KoszulComplexes}), whose homology in degree $d$ has dimension equal to the value of the Betti diagram $\beta^d_{\mathcal{S}} F(K(a,-))$ (see Theorem~\ref{T:BettiKoszul} and \cite[Section 10]{tameness}).
+The first is related to the standard independent collection $\mathcal{S} = \{K(a,-) \mid a \in I\}$ consisting of all free functors on one generator (see beginning of Section~\ref{S:StdHomAlg}).
+This collection is always independent and, when $I$ is finite, every functor in $\Fun(I,\vect)$ admits a minimal $\mathcal{S}$-resolution.
+The first key observation is that under additional assumptions, for example that $I$ is an upper semilattice, for every element $a$ in $I$ and every functor $F \colon I \to \vect$, there exists an explicit chain complex $\mathcal{K}_a F$, called \textbf{Koszul complex} (see~\ref{Std:KoszulComplexes} and discussion in \ref{sec:relatedwork}), whose homology in degree $d$ has dimension equal to the value of the Betti diagram $\beta^d_{\mathcal{S}} F(K(a,-))$ (see Theorem~\ref{T:BettiKoszul} and \cite[Section 10]{tameness}).
 Because of its explicitness, the Koszul complex is an effective tool for computing the values of the Betti diagram with respect to the collection $\mathcal{S}$.